isabelsw/isabelsw/README.md

 </picture>
 <p>&nbsp;</p>

 <p>Reach new heights with my stellar design and web solutions.
-Whilst following a programme that mixes project-based learning with theory, I have gone from Full Stack Design to Full Stack Development.
+Whilst following a programme that mixes project-based learning with theory, I have gone from Design to Development.
 I create stunning branding, graphics, data visualisation and websites with successful strategy at their core.</p>
 <p>&nbsp;</p>

 > [!IMPORTANT]